FAIRmat-NFDI/pynxtools/nexusparser/tools/yaml2nxdl/README.md

 Usage: ./yaml2nxdl.py [OPTIONS]

 Options:
    --input-file TEXT     The path to the input data file to read.
-(Repeat for
-                        more than one file.)
    --verbose             Addictional std output info is printed to help debugging.
    --help                Show this message and exit.

 user@box:~$ python nxdl2yaml.py